 Most graphic designers use vector software to design logos.
 Why?
 Because vector graphics are easily scaleable, simple to edit, and have many exporting options.

-Logos need to be applied to a myriad of print and digital marketing materials, such as business cards and email signatures.
+Logos need to be applied to many print and digital marketing materials, such as business cards and email signatures.
 Vectors make it possible to scale logos without worrying about pixelation or blur.

 Billboard design